 Any other useful setups such as building samples, etc.

-#1 Updated by O'Neil Delpratt about 1 month ago
+Updated by O'Neil Delpratt over 3 years ago

 Useful post on the best location to install Saxon/C as default: /opt vs /usr/lib vs /usr/local/lib

 Updated by O'Neil Delpratt 10 months ago

 We have made good progress on the installation process in SaxonC 12 for example we now have Python package wheels for installing SaxonC for Python.
 We have moved on from Excelsior Jet to use Graalvm which only has one library file.